Appalachian State vs. Arkansas State NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Appalachian State and its opponents have scored at least 68.5 points -- this matchup's over/under -- just once this season.
+- Appalachian State and its opponents have combined for 68.5 points -- this matchup's over/under -- just one time this season.

-- The two teams combine to score 62.3 points per game, 6.2 less than the over/under in this contest.
+- The combined points per game average of the two teams, 62.3, is 6.2 points fewer than Saturday's over/under.

-- The 66.9 combined points per game that these two squads have allowed this season are 1.6 fewer than the 68.5 over/under in this contest.
+- These two squads combine to allow 66.9 points per game, 1.6 fewer than this contest's over/under.

-- The average total in Mountaineers games this season is 56.8, 11.7 points fewer than Saturday's over/under of 68.5 .
+- The average total in Mountaineers games this season is 56.8, 11.7 points fewer than Saturday's total of 68.5 .

 - The 68.5 over/under in this game is 2.2 points higher than the 66.3 average total in Red Wolves games this season.